What is a Dental Implant?

 Your dentist can provide you with a more specific timeline based on your particular case.

-Some insurances companies will cover the cost of dental implants, others pay for a portion of the cost, and still others won't pay towards dental implants at all.
+Some insurance companies will cover the cost of dental implants, others pay for a portion of the cost, and still others won't pay for dental implants at all.

 To determine what part, if any, of your dental implant treatment will be covered by your insurance, check with your insurance provider.